dreamchef/dendron-wiki-netflify/vault/backtracking.md

 				checknode(u);
 }
 ```
-## Optimization
-Perform algorithm on node, **then** check if it is promising to decide whether to perform algorithm on its children.
+In cases of optimization, perform algorithm on node, then check if it is promising to decide whether to perform algorithm on its children.
 ```
 void checknode (node v) {